Easan: Production

 Actor Vikram announced his own production company Reel Life Entertainment in July 2009 and announced that M. Sasikumar would direct the company's first film, Easan.
 Sasikumar refused to choose a title for the film until it was completed; the film was referred to by the media as Nagaram before the official title was announced.
 However, after much of the shoot had been completed, Vikram pulled out of the venture, citing budget constraints and the director eventually bought the film.
 Dushyanth and Niranjan, the two sons of actor Jayaprakash, made their acting debuts.
+Sasikumar cast Samuthirakani, who played a negative role in his directorial debut Subramaniapuram (2008), as the protagonist to contrast with the previous role.
+Samuthirakani, who plays a police officer, lost weight for the role.
+The introductory song, set in a pub, was shot at an actual pub.

 Soundtrack

-Easans soundtrack is composed by James Vasanthan, with whom Sasikumar had worked for Subramaniapuram (2008) as well.
-The audio launch event was held on 19 November 2010 at Sathyam Cinemas, Chennai.
+Easans soundtrack is composed by James Vasanthan, with whom Sasikumar had worked for Subramaniapuram as well.
+The audio launch was held on 19 November 2010 at Sathyam Cinemas, Chennai.
 Pavithra Srinivasan of Rediff.com wrote, "Eesan seems to have the usual collection of kuthu, romantic and energising songs, but there's nothing that scales the heights of musical brilliance".
-Karthik of Milliblog wrote, "Eesan has its moments but they seem entirely random and few; James Vasanthan’s inconsistency is glaring!".
+Karthik of Milliblog wrote, "Eesan has its moments but they seem entirely random and few; James Vasanthan's inconsistency is glaring!".